Renji Abarai

-Renji Abarai (阿散井 恋次, Abarai Renji) is a fictional character in the anime and manga series Bleach created by Tite Kubo.
-In the series, he initially dedicates his life to challenge Ichigo Kurosaki, the protagonist of the series, but he joins forces with him to rescue Rukia Kuchiki halfway through the Soul Society arc.
-He has since become a major character and one of Ichigo's allies.
+Renji Abarai (阿散井 恋次, Abarai Renji) is a fictional character in the Japanese anime and manga series Bleach created by Tite Kubo.
+In the series, he initially challenges Ichigo Kurosaki, the protagonist of the series, but he later joins forces with him to help rescue Rukia Kuchiki halfway through the Soul Society arc.
+He has since become a major character and one of Ichigo's main allies.
 His weapon is Zabimaru.

 Appearances

 Manga and anime

-Abarai and his captain, Byakuya Kuchiki, are sent to the human world to send Rukia Kuchiki back to the Soul Society.
+Renji and his captain, Byakuya Kuchiki, are sent to the human world to send Rukia Kuchiki back to the Soul Society.
 Before they can do so, Ichigo Kurosaki arrives to save Rukia.
 Renji and Ichigo briefly fight, Ichigo easily gains the upper hand after a sudden release of reiatsu, which was actually random bursts of resolve.
 Byakuya steps in and easily defeats Ichigo.
 After they return to the Soul Society and Rukia is imprisoned, Renji periodically checks up on her, trying to keep her spirits high despite her impending execution.
 It is revealed that Renji is a childhood friend of Rukia's.
 Their relationship was strained by Rukia's adoption into the Kuchiki family and Renji had striven to prove himself as a shinigami in order to match Rukia's new social standing and to be acknowledged by Rukia's adoptive brother, Byakuya.

 Ichigo arrives at the Soul Society to find Rukia.
 Renji, feeling Ichigo is to blame for Rukia's sentence, goes to fight him.
 Despite his best efforts, Renji is defeated and subsequently imprisoned for his failure.
 Before Ichigo leaves, Renji pleads for Ichigo to save Rukia.
 Once he recovers, Renji escapes from his confinement and begins training to achieve bankai of his zanpakutō.
 After completing his training, Renji sets out to free Rukia.
 Before he can do so, however, he is stopped by Byakuya.
 The two clash with their respective bankai.
 Byakuya's mastery of bankai and Renji's inexperience result in Byakuya's victory.
 Following this battle, Renji goes to the site of Rukia's execution in a last attempt to save her despite his extensive injuries.
 Ichigo, having beaten him there, entrusts Rukia's safety to Renji and the two try to escape.
 Along the way they are met by Kaname Tōsen, who teleports them back to the execution site.
-Upon learning that Tōsen and Sōsuke Aizen are traitors intending to kill Rukia, Renji fights to defend her, but is overwhelmed by Aizen.
+Upon learning that Tōsen and Sousuke Aizen are traitors intending to kill Rukia, Renji fights to defend her, but is overwhelmed by Aizen.
 Rukia is ultimately saved by Byakuya, though Aizen leaves the Soul Society.